mna/martini-api-example/README.md

 `go get github.com/PuerkitoBio/martini-api-example`

 To run locally, it requires `cert.pem` and `key.pem` files (for TLS/https).
-You can generate the pair of files using this simple command, adapted to your environment for the GOROOT part (execute it in the repository's root directory):
+You can generate the pair of files using this simple command, adapted to your environment for the GOROOT part:

 `go run /path/to/goroot/src/pkg/crypto/tls/generate_cert.go --host="localhost"`

+When running the API server (which will be named `martini-api-example`, in your $GOPATH/bin directory), it will look for the `*.pem` files in the current directory.
+You can adapt the code as you see fit, if you want to specify, for example, an absolute path (it is in `server.go`).

 ## Blog post